NervanaSystems/neon/doc/source/cifar10.rst

 Training the model
 ------------------

 Now all the pieces are in place to run the network.
-We use the fit function and pass it a dataset, cost, optmizer, and the callbacks we set up.
+We use the fit function and pass it a dataset, cost, optimizer, and the callbacks we set up.

 .. code-block:: python